-Nationwide Nursing home worker shortage impacting Wichita facilities
+Nationwide nursing home worker shortage impacting Wichita facilities

 “It is going to be interesting to see how that all comes out because right now healthcare is not a place where anybody wants to work because of everything that is going on outside of our walls,” said Howarth.

-Prairie Homestead is looking at raising wages while Homestead Health Center is offering referral bonuses.
-Both said if things don’t get better they do worry about patient care, which is their top priority.
+Prairie Homestead is looking at raising wages, and Homestead Health Center is offering referral bonuses.
+Both locations said if things don’t get better, they worry about patient care, which is their top priority.